intelligent-username/Contests/README.md

 Only includes Python so far.

+### Misc

+- Random stuff I thought to implement while practicing.
+Things like sorting algorithms, data structures, etc. from scratch.
+Often in Python but sometimes in C++.

 ---
 New resources will be added here as I find/use them.
 `*Note:` Many folders are straight up just boilerplate right now.
 More will be added as I continue practicing.